BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 The less a familiar is told to pick up, the faster it'll do it.
 So, try to keep the list short.
 For example, don't tell it to pick up bandit scalps in BG2.

-**There are known issues with this component:**
+**Note:**
-- Familiars will pick up items from closed or trapped chests.
-Live with it or don't use it.
+- Familiars as small creatures can get through where humans cannot.
+So they will pick up items from closed chests.
+If you don't like that, don't tell them to pick up items.
-- If told to jump into pack when see enemies, and get out of it when not, in certain areas (not many) a glitch happens.
-The familiar will start to jump in and out continuously.
-In that case, talk to it, tell it to stay in the pack.
+- If a familiar starts to jump in and out of backpack continuously - talk to it, tell it to stay in the pack.
 Reverse the directive when you leave this area.

 ##### Faster familiars
 Make the familiars move as if they had boots of speed, so they don't lag behind the rest of the team.